dimabarbul/XReports/docs/xreports/attribute-based-builder.md

     [ReportColumn(1, "User Name")]
     public string Name { get; set; }

-    [ReportColumn(2, "Email")]
+    [ReportColumn(2)]
     public string Email { get; set; }

-    [ReportColumn(3, "Age")]
+    [ReportColumn(3)]
     public int Age { get; set; }
 }
 ```

-The attribute has 2 required arguments - column order (any number, columns will be added in ascending order of this number) and column title.
+The attribute has 2 arguments - column order (any number, columns will be added in ascending order of this number) and column title (optional, if omitted or null, property name will be used).
 Building report from this model will have 3 columns: User Name, Email and Age.

 Columns/rows are added with title from ReportColumn attribute.
 So in previous example you can work with the first column in [post-builder](#post-builder) class as: